cloudsmith-io/cloudsmith-demo/EPM/README.md

 * If your policy includes functions like contains() or set operations, you must include import rego.v1.
 * If you only use basic conditions, the import is optional.

+## Rego Policies in This Repository

+This repository contains various Rego policy examples.
+Each policy is stored as a separate .rego file.
+Below is a list of included policies:

+* CVSS-Based Policy (cvss_quarantine.rego): Triggers when a package has a CVSS score ≥ 6 and a fixed version is available.

+* Time-Based CVSS Policy (cvss_time_based.rego): Triggers when a vulnerability is older than 30 days, has a CVSS ≥ 7, and is not on an exclusion list.

+* Tag-Based Policy (tag_based_policy.rego): Triggers when a package is tagged as ready-for-production.